Astaxanthin and Eye Health

 Decreased tear volume, an unstable tear film, and excessive tear evaporation create a hyperosmolar environment, which subsequently stimulates both inflammatory and oxidative cascades.

-One study looked at the effects of an antioxidant supplement (anthocyanosides, astaxanthin, vitamins A, C, E, and herbal extracts) and a placebo in patients with dry eye disease for eight weeks.
+One study looked at the effects of an antioxidant supplement (anthocyanosides, astaxanthin, vitamin A, vitamin C, vitamin E, and herbal extracts) and a placebo in patients with dry eye disease for eight weeks.

 Results showed that oral micronutrient supplementation improved both tear production and stability while simultaneously decreasing tear ROS levels.
 Overall, participants experienced significant relief in both signs and symptoms 10.